internetstores/app-developer/README.md

 - Make sure you use clean and simple interface;
 - The solution must be a mobile app.
 So, you are free to use the framework you are most familiar with.
 Flutter, React Native or others hybrid frameworks are preferred;
 - You must provide instructions how to build your solution for both platforms: Android and iOS;

+#### Data structure
+You can choose the data structure that you think is best to represent the data.
+The data structure must contain at least:
+- Bike name;
+- Bike category, e.g. Mountain bikes, City bikes, E-bikes etc;
+- Frame size;
+- List of pictures;
+- Price.

 ### Final considerartions
 - Your solution will be run into a unix-like operation systems.